 In view of the growing importance of composite in the aeronautic industry, a major player asked CVA to help them in identifying and managing potential risks linked to this new material.

-By looking at the entire upstream value chain from oil and natural gas to fiber and resin and then to composite, CVA “extracted” all the steps where major risks exist and developed action plans in order to manage them.
-For example, 5 steps before having a composite, the epoxy synthesis was a step dominated by a player having over 70% market share.
+By looking at the entire upstream value chain, from oil and natural gas to fiber and resin and then to composite, CVA “extracted” all the steps where major risks exist and developed action plans for their management.
+For example, 5 steps before having a composite, the epoxy synthesis was a step dominated by a player with 70% market share.
 Any problem at this stage would have put our client in a situation with an enormous impact on its turnover and profitability.
 The proposed action plan did not only addressed the management of identified risks but also the development of an “awareness, watch and reaction” process.

 Transportation, Defence & Security

 One of our clients active in train manufacturing asked us to quantify the impact of different options on their competitive position.
 Although these options were improving their position, they were not sufficient to cover potential improvements competitors could achieve.
 We therefore helped them develop additional options to beat competitors in the future as these latter were not going to stay “inactive” in the next years.
 Indeed, in this market, the traditional train manufacturers are facing tough competition from China where local players benefit from standardisation, volume and low labour cost.